flyconnectome/flywire_annotations/README.md

 - suggestions for new/updated cell type information (e.g. from more recent publications)

 If you already know what needs doing, feel free to open a pull request right away.
-When in doubt please open an [issue](https://github.com/flyconnectome/flywire_annotations/issues) so we can discuss the best way to the issue.
+When in doubt please open an [issue](https://github.com/flyconnectome/flywire_annotations/issues) so we can discuss the best way to fix the issue.